 Cobra pose, known as bhujangasana in Sanskrit, is an invigorating and versatile yoga backbend and heart opener.
-Depending on your flexibility, the intensity of the backbend can vary from gentle (in the baby cobra variation) to very deep.
-Cobra pose strengthens the back and arms while expanding and opening the chest.
+Depending on your flexibility, the intensity of the backbend can vary from gentle (in the baby cobra posture variation) to very deep.
+Bhujangasana pose strengthens the back and arms while expanding and opening the chest.

 Tips, Photos and Videos for Beginners